 Name changes are not uncommon.
 We find compelling examples in which the Lord chose to change an individual’s name, not to change them, but rather to reflect who they had become: Abram became Abraham; Sarai became Sarah; Jacob became Israel.
 We also recognize Asbury College began as Kentucky Holiness School but that name did not long reflect the broader nature of who she had become.

 We are a university in mission, outreach and global connections.
 We currently have four academic delivery sites (Wilmore, Nicholasville, Orlando and online) with multi-level academic programs (Academy for high school seniors; associate degrees; traditional undergraduate degrees; an adult undergraduate degree completion program; graduate degrees; and graduate + 30 hours for a rank 1 education degree is in the development stage).
-This year, our academic programs were restructured into four schools: College of Arts and Sciences, School of Graduate and Professional Studies, School of Education, and School of Communication Arts.
+This year, our academic programs were restructured into four schools: College of Arts & Sciences, School of Graduate & Professional Studies, School of Education, and School of Communication Arts.

 Asbury University provides the impetus for greater recognition of who we are.
 It reduces confusion in international circles regarding the quality and strength of the institution, as the word “college” often in other countries means high school or prep school.
 Our research and grant opportunities will increase as we are known for our university status and our reputation will grow as an international leader in higher education.
 Further, the new name provides clarity to the broad liberal arts character of the institution.